pataruco/uxdi/public/slides/afternoon.md

 ## Discovery & challenge:

-We investigate the technical requirements for the feature we are going to build

-we work with:
+We investigate the technical requirements for the feature we are going to build, we work with:

 - User experience designer
 - Product designer